🏠 Awaab's Law 2026:See the compliance equipment guide →

 Safety Equipment

 Even when using products with a 4-metre jet range, you should always wear protective clothing when treating a wasp nest.
 At minimum, wear long sleeves, long trousers tucked into socks, sturdy gloves, and eye protection (safety goggles or glasses).
 Light-coloured clothing is preferable, as wasps are more likely to investigate dark colours.
-If you are treating a nest at close range with powder, consider wearing a hat or hood to protect your head and neck.
+If you are treating a nest at close range, consider wearing a hat or hood to protect your head and neck.
 Ensure all clothing is close-fitting rather than loose, as wasps can crawl inside baggy garments.
 Most importantly, plan your escape route before you begin — know which direction you will walk (never run) if wasps become agitated.

 Traps vs Killers